 SCA-ready products and APIs

-Stripe provides pre-built and customizable solutions to help you prepare for SCA.
-Integrations that are not SCA-ready, like ones using the Charges API, will start seeing high rates of declines on September 14, 2019.
-Update your integration to support 3D Secure 2 before September 14, 2019.
+Stripe provides prebuilt and customizable solutions to help you meet SCA requirements.
+Integrations that are not SCA-ready, like ones using the Charges API, will see high rates of declines as banks begin enforcing SCA.

 Accept card payments with the Payment Intents API and Stripe’s new version of Checkout—a prebuilt, Stripe-hosted checkout flow that automatically handles SCA requirements for you.
 Checkout is customizable and lets you accept payments for one-time purchases and subscriptions on your website.